bywatersolutions/bywater-koha-release-notes/bywater-v18.05.05-04.md

 ## Bywater Only

+- NOT IN BUGZILLA - This is an empty commit
 - NOT IN BUGZILLA - Fix audio alerts so selectors can use both single and double quotes without breaking, fixed in master as of 5e3f428ade0a20062df1fd2852cb4cb99ae06f7b

 ## Templates